-The summaries of, and references to, various documents in this Memorandum do not purport to be complete and in each instance reference should be made to the copy of such document which is either an Exhibit to this Memorandum or which will be made available to potential investors and their professional advisers on request.
+The summaries of, and references to, various documents in this confidential offering memorandum, including all exhibits attached hereto (this "Memorandum") do not purport to be complete and in each instance reference should be made to the copy of such document which is either an exhibit to this Memorandum or which will be made available to potential investors and their professional advisers on request.
 During the course of the Offering, the Company will answer questions from prospective investors and their professional advisers concerning the Company and the terms and conditions of the Offering and will, on request, make available to such persons, any additional information, to the extent the Company possesses such information and it can be provided without substantial expense, which is necessary to verify the accuracy of the information contained in this Memorandum or otherwise furnished by the Company or which a prospective investor or his or her professional advisers desire in evaluating the merits and risks of an investment in the Interests.